adityashrm21/adityashrm21.github.io/about.md

 title: About
 permalink: /about/
 ---
+* Graduate student in Data Science at The University of British Columbia
 * Mathematics and Computing graduate from Indian Institute of Technology Guwahati
 * Active interests in Machine Learning, AI and Data Science
 * Believes in learning by doing